dmitriyakkerman/vue-vuex-i18n-browser-sfc-starter/README.md

 This will create minified js files in `dist/js` folder.

-6. Create view files in `views` folder and empty root selector for your single file component.
+6. Create view files in `views` folder and empty root selectors for your single file components.

 7. Connect your standalone files to the webpage.